mrtoluadesina/payourse-test/README.md

 # CoinList

-This app lists coins and their rates, a product of payourse [Payourse](https://www.payourse.com/).
+This app lists coins and their rates, a product of [Payourse](https://www.payourse.com/).

 ## How to setup app